Yes, paperless LOLER records are legally valid. Here is why.

 4

-Run one inspection on paper and digital in parallel
+Run one inspection in parallel

-For your first paperless inspection, complete both the paper form and the digital form.
+For your first paperless examination, complete both the paper form and the digital form.
 Compare the outputs.
 This builds confidence that the digital report is complete and correct before you drop the paper trail entirely.

 5